 Hiking with the power of nature in the Plan de Corones/Kronplatz region

 The Dolomites, a UNESCO World Heritage Site since 2009, are silent witnesses to the forces of nature.
 Every peak, every rock face, every stone reflects the irrepressible power of nature that has shaped this unique region.
 When hiking in the Plan de Corones/Kronplatz area, no one can escape the magic of the Pale Mountains, which rise up high into the sky directly in front of our hotel in Olang.
-Thanks to our unique location near the stunningly beautiful Fanes Sennes Prags Nature Park and between the world-famous Dolomites and the Rieserferner Group with its majestic glaciers, our 4-star superior hotel in Val Pusteria/Pustertal is the perfect holiday resort for all those who want to discover the South Tyrolean mountain world in all its facets while hiking in Val Pusteria/Pustertal.
+Thanks to our unique location near the stunningly beautiful Fanes Sennes Prags Nature Park and between the world-famous Dolomites and the Rieserferner Group with its majestic glaciers, our hotel in Val Pusteria/Pustertal is the perfect holiday resort for all those who want to discover the South Tyrolean mountain world in all its facets while hiking in Val Pusteria/Pustertal.

 Our hiking hotel in Val Pusteria/Pustertal: top service for mountaineers